verdaccio/website/docs/plugin-middleware.md

 <div id="codefund">''</div>

-Middleware plugins have the capability to modify the API layer, either adding new endpoints or intercepting requests.
+Middleware plugins have the capability to modify the API (web and cli) layer, either adding new endpoints or intercepting requests.

 ```typescript
 interface IPluginMiddleware<T> extends IPlugin<T> {